opus1993/pubrepo/content/courses/MachineLearning/_index.md

 ### Model Optimisation

-Add images to this deck, consistent with the CNH powerpoint See if the supervised / unsupervised content can be interleaved
+Add images to this deck, consistent with Fred's deck

+See if the supervised / unsupervised content can be interleaved

 {{< tweet 1193190944675381248 >}}